In a NutshellDue to the COVID-19 pandemic, Kentucky has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 Kentucky tax credits

-How to file your Kentucky state tax return
+How can I file a Kentucky state tax return?

-Nearly 90% of Kentucky residents e-file their income tax returns, which the state of Kentucky recommends.
+More than 90% of Kentucky residents e-file their income tax returns, which the state of Kentucky recommends.
+Kentucky taxpayers have multiple options for e-filing their returns.

 Kentucky residents can also obtain their tax forms online and can submit their return via mail to the following address if they owe taxes: